No Bears, Didn’t Fall Once, And I Didn’t Go Crazy

 The “loop” here refers to the fact that it forms a loop hike with the Mattabesett Trail, not with itself.
 In fact, all three of these trails are liars that way.
 After hiking north on the surprisingly pretty Mattabesett (My Section hike report here) and backtracking from the parking area along Bear Hill Road a pace, I began hiking south on the the Bear Hill Loop Trail.

 Immediately this trail disappoints a bit.
-It follows a power line cut but is not blazed well at all.
+It follows a power line cut but was not blazed well at all.
 Of course, there’s nothing really to blaze on along power line cuts, so I can’t fault the maintainers for that.
 And they did try their best, as I did find a couple of the distinctive blue/yellow blazes painted on the ground.

 But more than that, there were two abandoned cars to start the trek just as the trail entered the woods along a rutted woods road.